GetStream/Streamoji/README.md

 ### 1. Define Emojis

 First step is to define your custom emojis in a dictionary with the key being the :shortcode: for the emoji and the EmojiSource being the, uhmmm, source of the emoji!
 It can be from GIF or image in a local asset, remote URL, or even a unicode character.
+You can also define aliases (alternate codes).

 ```swift
 let exampleEmojis: [String: EmojiSource] = [